heitorbaldo/heitorbaldo.github.io/_pages/about.md

 ## About me

 Hi!
-My name is Heitor Baldo and I hold a BS in Mathematics and an MS in Applied and Computational Mathematics both from the [University of Campinas](https://www.unicamp.br/en), and a PhD in Bioinformatics (Mathematical Neuroscience) from the [University of São Paulo](https://www5.usp.br/).
-I was a visiting postdoctoral researcher at [Leipzig University](https://www.uni-leipzig.de/en), Germany, and I'm currently a postdoctoral fellow at the [University of São Paulo](https://www5.usp.br/).
-I have experience in the areas of mathematics, applied mathematics, and computer science, with an emphasis on mathematical neuroscience.
-More specifically, I am interested in the mathematical foundations of methods coming from various areas of pure and applied mathematics, such as abstract algebra, combinatorics, algebraic topology and geometry, discrete geometry, graph theory, category theory, complex systems, and complexity science, and how these methods, together with probabilistic, statistical, and computational methods, can be useful in mathematical neuroscience.
+My name is Heitor Baldo.
+I hold a BS in Mathematics and an MS in Applied and Computational Mathematics, both from the [University of Campinas](https://www.unicamp.br/en), and a PhD in Bioinformatics (Mathematical Neuroscience) from the [University of São Paulo](https://www5.usp.br/).
+I was a visiting postdoctoral researcher at [Leipzig University](https://www.uni-leipzig.de/en) in Germany, and I am currently a postdoctoral fellow at the [University of São Paulo](https://www5.usp.br/).
+My background spans mathematics, applied mathematics, and computer science, with an emphasis on mathematical neuroscience.

 <!-- <div class="notice--info"> <!-- class="notice--warning" -->
 <!-- You may find a short version of my CV <a href=""><strong>here</strong></a>.-->